 Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations and principal payments required to be made on the Notes by us, a hypothetical structure of six (6) classes of reference tranches (each, a "Reference Tranche") deemed to be backed by the Reference Pool has been established as set forth in the table below.
 Pursuant to the hypothetical structure, the Class A-H Reference Tranche is senior to all the other Reference Tranches and therefore does not provide any credit enhancement to the other Reference Tranches.
-The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranches.
-The Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class M-2 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class M-1 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class M-1 and Class M-2H Reference Tranches and are senior to the Class B-H Reference Tranche.
-The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class B-H Reference Tranches and are senior to the Class B-H Reference Tranche.
-The Class B-H Reference Tranches and are senior to the Class B-H Reference Tranche.
+The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranches and are senior to the Class M-2, Class M-2H and Class B-H Reference Tranches.
+The Class M-2 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class A-H, Class M-1 and Class M-1H Reference Tranches and are senior to the Class B-H Reference Tranche.
 The Class B-H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement.
 Each Class of Reference Tranche will have the initial Class Notional Amount set forth in the table below and the aggregate of the initial Class Notional Amounts of all the Reference Tranches will equal the Cut-off Date Balance of the Reference Pool.